Tomás Frías: Corral Plot

 The majority of the Army had been stationed in La Paz toward the end of Ballivián's term.
 Severino Zapata had been named commander of the army present there and the prefecture of La Paz was left to José Iriondo, while Belisario Salinas was in Sucre exercising his duties as deputy.
 Casimiro Corral, who had left Bolivia earlier, had been inciting rebellion from Peru, and returned after he was elected deputy during the legislative election of May 1874.
-Corral’s return to La Paz was worrisome for the government since his very home had become a place of daily anti-government meetings.
+Corral's return to La Paz was worrisome for the government since his very home had become a place of daily anti-government meetings.
 This greatly troubled the public, which feared that a conspiracy was unfolding.
-The night of September 7, the Prefect of La Paz ordered the conspirators at Corral’s house to disperse.
+The night of 7 September, the Prefect of La Paz ordered the conspirators at Corral's house to disperse.
 Corral followed the instruction, however, the following morning an even larger number of plotters met at his house.
 A mob began forming in the streets of La Paz, being serenaded by Corral from one of his windows.
 At 8:00, the Prefect sent the police to disperse the crowd.
 Refusing the Prefect's demand to disperse and give up weapon, Corral's denial was followed by a loud applause from the crowd.
-Then, the chief of police, Espectador Rivas, ordered Corral’s house to be surrounded.
+Then, the chief of police, Espectador Rivas, ordered Corral's house to be surrounded.
 Corral shut his door, however, it was forcefully opened by the police, who captured him and 26 other conspirators.
 This controversy created a nationwide debate on whether Corral should be tried for treason or not.
-Nonetheless, on October 23, the government decreed a general amnesty to the conspirators involved in Corral’s plot.
+Nonetheless, on 23 October, Frías decreed a general amnesty to the conspirators involved in Corral's plot.